 At RCS, our vision is to spiritually develop our students to impact the community and the world for Christ.
 We want our students to go into every man’s world (Mark 16:15).
 With the Aerospace/Defense industry being the second largest sector in Oklahoma, part of our vision is also to prepare them academically so they are prepared to go into whatever field God has called them!

 RCS Aviation provides a foundation in aeronautics with historical perspectives, from the early flying machines to modern space exploration.
-Students learn how aircraft and drones are constructed, operated, and maintained.
+Students learn how both aircraft and drones are constructed, operated, maintained, and the rules that govern them.
+Human factors, safety, and government entities like the FAA and NTSB are discussed.

 Where can this Lead?